venicegeo/bf-api/README.md

 Refer to the earlier provisioned ports if 5001 is not the correct port.

+Running logs (stdout and stderr) are redirected to the `vagrant-bfapi.log` file.

 ## Local development operation

 ### Run unit tests